flinnthebin/GoAI/README.md

 # iago
 iago - a command-line utility for accessing openAI LLMs

-# Note : OpenAI have aggressively refactored the means by which their LLMs define "valid JSON"
-This version is officially deprecated until we write a custom JSON tool to accompany iago

 ## File Interaction
-iago is an extension of shGPT, designed to improve reliability when handling large files.
+iago is an extension of [shGPT](https://github.com/flinnthebin/shGPT)), designed to improve reliability when handling large files.

 iago also seems to run slightly faster than the original shGPT bash script.